Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Experiments

 \section{Experiments}

-\textbf{Datasets} We run experiments on three different data types that each has different number of styles of same objects: Digit (\textbf{M}NIST, \textbf{U}SPS, \textbf{S}VHN), Office Home (\textbf{A}rt, \textbf{C}lipart, \textbf{P}roduct, \textbf{R}eal \textbf{W}orld), and Adaptiope (\textbf{S}ynthetic, \textbf{P}roduct, \textbf{R}eal \textbf{L}ife).
-Detailed information on each data type is listed in the Appendix.
-Since Office Home and Adaptiope do not have designed training and testing splits, we run 4 random trials\footnote{Random seeds 2011, 2015, 2021, 2022} with different training and testing splits (0.7/0.3 training/testing split) and report the average performance.
+\textbf{Datasets} We run experiments on three different data types that each has different number of styles of same objects: Digit (MNIST, USPS, SVHN), Office Home (Art, Clipart, Product, Real World), and Adaptiope (Synthetic, Product, Real Life).
+Detailed information on each data type is listed in the Appendix \ref{appendix:datasets}.
+Since Office Home and Adaptiope do not have designed training and testing splits, we run 4 random trials\footnote{Random seeds 2011, 2015, 2021, 2022} with different training and testing splits (0.7/0.3 training/testing split) and report the average performance with a 95\% confidence interval.
 In IID settings, each client has the same amount of samples across classes, and the total number of images for each client is the same so that local models are optimized with the same training steps.
-In non-IID settings, the amount of samples in each class on each client is sampled from a Dirichlet distribution parameterized by the concentration $\beta$ (see Appendix), and all clients have the same amount of total images.
+In non-IID settings, the amount of samples in each class on each client is sampled from a Dirichlet distribution parameterized by the concentration $\beta$ (see Appendix \ref{appendix:non-iid}), and all clients have the same amount of total images.